Our first 10 yearsprint

 The department develops and interconnects innovative and interdisciplinary research areas.
-When teaching, knowledge from these interdisciplinary fields is transferred to students, while initiative and creativity are encouraged.
-We also collect exhibits of computing heritage for our Museum of Computing, which are presented in an interactive permanent collection.
+When teaching, knowledge from these interdisciplinary fields is transmitted to students, while initiative and creativity are encouraged.
+We also collect exhibits of computing heritage for our Museum of Computing, which are displayed in an interactive permanent collection.

-We are aware that innovative ideas are created in cooperation with others, for this reason, we cooperate extensively with foreign universities, both in Europe and worldwide.
-Our partners in the field of programming languages are the Canadian University of Waterloo and the Swedish University of Luleå; human-computer interaction (HCI - Human-Computer Interaction) is researched in cooperation with Lancaster University and Birmingham Central Lancashire (UK); with the University of Prague we actively cooperate in machine translation of natural languages and language technologies; and in the field of graph theory and theoretical computer science we cooperate with the University of Freiburg (Germany) and Rutgers University (USA).
+We are aware that innovative ideas are created in cooperation with others; for this reason, we cooperate extensively with foreign universities, both in Europe and worldwide.
+Our partners in the field of programming languages are the Canadian University of Waterloo and the Swedish University of Luleå; human-computer interaction (HCI) is researched in cooperation with Lancaster University and Birmingham Central Lancashire (UK); we actively cooperate with the University of Prague in machine translation of natural languages and language technologies; and in the field of graph theory and theoretical computer science we cooperate with the University of Freiburg (Germany) and Rutgers University (USA).

-Due to a growing interest of foreign students, in the academic year 2017/18 we will offer the undergraduate study programme of Computer Science and Informatics in English.
+Due to a growing interest among foreign students, in the academic year 2017/18 we will offer the undergraduate study programme Computer Science and Informatics in English.